 When TBR is set to a value between 0.5 minute and 10080 minutes, an additional parameter called Time To Keep Trying or TTKT dictates how long the 9602-LP tries to send in a single reporting cycle.
 The value of TTKT can be changed using ^TTKT command.
 The 9602-LP will attempt to acquire a valid GPS fix and an acceptable Iridium signal strength for SBD transmission within the TTKT-time window.
 If both a valid GPS fix and an acceptable Iridium signal strength are obtained within the TTKT-time window, then the 9602-LP will transmit the GPS report.
 The 9602-LP will then immediately go into "Sleep between reports" mode for the remaining of the time until the next reporting cycle.
 If the 9602-LP is unable to acquire a valid GPS fix and/or unable to obtain an acceptable Iridium signal strength 30 seconds before the TTKT-time window expires, the 9602-LP will be forced to transmit a valid/invalid GPS report anyway.
-It is possible, but unlikely, that a GPS report with an invalid position fix will be sent.
+It is possible, but unlikely, that a GPS report with an invalid position fix will be sent and just before the end of the TTKT a GPS fix will be acquired and a valid one will be sent.
 If a report is missed one of three possible outcomes as shown below will occur in tracking mode: